hzba000/international-student-college-search/README.md

   This app allows users to search for yearly US college tuition in the currencies of different countries.<br>
   The user chooses a country, searches for a school and makes their selection.<br> The app finds the tuition of that school, and converts it into the currency of the user’s chosen country.
+  It also provides some other useful information for foreign students looking to attend college in the US.
 </div><br>

 **Intended Audience**<br>